-This area includes special events, field trips, and community opportunities.
-Special events may be plays, concerts, and professional sports.
-In addition, artists perform at DDRC or teach a specific artistic workshop.
-Educational and cultural events are highlights of the field trips.
-Traditional options are a Pumpkin Farm, Parade of Lights, the National Western Stock Show and Rodeo, Elitch Gardens, picnics and dinner-dances.
+Several of our programs occur in the community, focusing on community integration, navigation, and knowledge of local resources.
+We attend various special events, including plays, concerts, and professional sports.
+We also frequent seasonal community events, such as the Pumpkin Farm, Parade of Lights, National Western Stock Show and Rodeo, Elitch Gardens, picnics and dinner-dances.
 Seeing new sights, meeting people, and enjoying interaction with peers make this an exciting program to participate in.

-Many non-competitive sports and classes are available.
-These include cycling, miniature golf, low-impact exercise, aquatics and Fit Ball.
-Popular outdoor activities offered are skiing, walking, picnics, hiking, sailing, hay rides and gardening.
+Along with Special Olympics, we also offer many non-competitive sports and classes.
+These include activities like cycling, miniature golf, exercise fitness, aquatics, walks, picnics, hiking, and gardening.
 Individuals preferring less strenuous choices may select arts and crafts, cooking classes, table games, observing sporting events, or musical options.

 The special needs of individuals 50 years of age or older with developmental disabilities are spotlighted here.
 Participants learn about existing senior programs in their community and other ways to enjoy leisure time rather than working full-time.
 They may choose from swimming, exercise classes, bowling, tours of community facilities, concerts, plays, movies, attending sporting events, luncheons and other social functions.

 This program assists young adults ages 18 to 25 as they transition from high school into adulthood.
 It is a space to promote new and existing friendships while also engaging in recreational activities of choice, such as sports, BBQs, game nights, dances, and more.